boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= Trunk =
+* Cosmetic changes to the P2 BuddyPress to match the default BuddyPress

 = 1.5 =
 * Added support for subdomains, big thanks to Lemmy
 * Added the ability to select layout for group admins